Winter Hikes in Leadville CO That Will Take Your Breath Away

 Where to Stay in Leadville, Colorado

 Staying in a vacation rental feels like home away from home.
 Whether it’s a small studio apartment downtown or a home with a hot tub, you can vacation your way without missing a beat.
-Choose a downtown location within walking distance of shopping and restaurants.
-Or head outside town, drinking in the mountain views and acres of land to explore.

 This adorable tiny house would be perfect for a cozy winter weekend away!
 Minutes from the Leadville 100 start line, stay in this quaint 2 bedroom, 2 bathroom colorful and charming Victorian.